MinaProtocol/mina/.github/ISSUE_TEMPLATES/bug_report.md

 **Log file**: Upload `debug.log` (`coda client log-location` tells you where it is) to https://gist.github.com/ and link here.

-**Additional context**: any other notes? is this related to other issues? did anyone in Discord have anything to add?
+**Additional context**: Any other notes?
+Is this related to other issues?
+Did anyone in Discord have anything to add?